Hurricane Paul

-Hurricane Paul was a particularly deadly and destructive Pacific hurricane which killed a total of 1,625 people and caused US$520 million in damage.
+Hurricane Paul was a devastating tropical cyclone which killed a total of 1,625 people and caused US$520 million in damage, ranking it as the second deadliest Pacific hurricane on record, behind the 1959 Mexico Hurricane.
 The sixteenth named storm and tenth hurricane of the 1982 Pacific hurricane season, Paul developed as a tropical depression just offshore Central America on September 18.
 The depression briefly moved inland two days later just before heading westward out to sea.
 The storm changed little in strength for several days until September 25, when it slowly intensified into a tropical storm.
 Two days later, Paul attained hurricane status, and further strengthened to Category 2 intensity after turning northward.
 The hurricane then accelerated toward the northeast, reaching peak winds of 110 mph (175 km/h).
 Paul made landfall over Baja California Sur on September 29, and subsequently moved ashore in Sinaloa the next day.